 Many visitors to this region of Italy are interested in only one kind of art: the art of winemaking.
-Or, more accurately in the tourist’s case, their interest is wine tasting.
+Or, more accurately in the tourist’s case, their interest in wine tasting.
 But whether for art or hedonism, the wineries around Tuscany are the place to enjoy both.

 Chianti may bring to mind cheap table wines.
 But rest assured the vintages produced in this area forty minutes from Florence are anything but a cheap, vulgar red.
-Close to Siena, there are dozens of wineries here with offerings that will suit the most discriminating of palettes.
+Close to Siena, there are dozens of wineries here with offerings that will suit the most discriminating palettes.

 Several of the wineries are sited near medieval castles, lending the whole trip an authentically historical air.
 One outstanding example is the Castello di Uzzano renowned for its Chianti Classico.
 The castle is nearby a residential villa so visitors can taste wonderful wine and enjoy superb sights.

 Montalcino is also no slouch in the winemaking department.
 Tours of the Castello Banfi estate will persuade even the most finicky of wine drinkers of that.
 Over 7,100 acres provide this winery with ample stock from which to produce outstanding wines.
-Unlike many of its neighbors, the winery is only 25 years old, so it sports state of the art equipment.
-But the 11th century castle has been amazing visitors for centuries.
+Unlike many of its neighbors, the winery is only 25 years old, so it sports state-of-the-art equipment.
+But the 11th-century castle has been amazing visitors for centuries.